emmobley63/Equator-Weather-Vacation-Website-of-Findings/README.md

 I included an active navigation within the plots to show which plot you are viewing.
 They appear to the right of the plot you are viewing when viewing from a screen larger than the "md" size.
 The image hyperlinks then move to the bottom of the screen when viewing on a smaller device.

+All other style adaptations were defined in the "style.css" sheet.

 The data and analyis was pulled from my python-challenge repository.